FieldFuzz: In Situ Blackbox Fuzzing of Proprietary Industrial Automation Runtimes via the Network: Background and Prior Work

-While certain ICS platforms interpret the intermediate representation of the control program, others employ an IEC compiler to produce a control binary.
-The IEC binaries differ from known executable formats such as ELF or PE and cannot execute independently.
-Therefore, they are loaded and executed in the context of the ICS runtime, which controls every aspect of its execution.
+Process engineers write control logic using IEC 61131-3 compliant programming languages (such as Ladder Logic) on an engineering workstation.
+While certain ICS platforms interpret the intermediate representation of the control program, others employ an IEC compiler to produce a compiled control binary.
+These control binaries differ from known executable formats such as ELF or PE, and cannot execute independently.
+Therefore, they are loaded and executed in complex PLC runtimes, which control every aspect of the binary execution (see Figure~\ref{fig:runtime}).